 Topics in Investment Management

-A comprehensive course on long-term investing taught by a former investment manager and with guest practitioner speakers from leading investment management companies.
-Topics covered include active versus passive management, factor investing, private equity and alternative assets and responsible investing among others.
+A comprehensive course on all aspects of investment management taught by a former investment manager and with guest practitioner speakers from leading investment management companies.

 Asian Capital Markets